weiwen11/medicalApp_sem2/README.md

 # medicalApp_sem2
-mini project for sem 2
+Mini project for sem 2 CS course
+Where the theme of the app is a medical app